mrsadri/wordup/README.md

 ---

-## 📬 Proposal Letter
+## 📬 A Note for the Founders

-This project includes a professional letter to the WordUp co-founders:
+This project includes a friendly letter to Paymon & Somayeh:
-- **[Letter to Co-Founders](./letter-to-wordup-co-founders.html)** - UX enhancement proposal and collaboration opportunity
+- **[Letter to Paymon & Somayeh](./letter-to-paymon-and-somayeh.html)** - A personal note sharing UX ideas and appreciation

 ---